weilingx46/workshop-ws-4-19-jsgraphics-three-js/README.md

 #### 1. Basic Html

-Let’s start off with some basic html to get our site going.
-Create a new document and lets call it `index.html`.
-Below we are including the three.js library, this can also be done using your webpack and calling `yarn install three`.
+Let’s start off with some basic HTML to get our site going.
+Create a new document and let's call it `index.html`.
+Below we are including the three.js library
+`npm install three`

 Lets then declare a basic container where our project will live.

  Your HTML file can look something like this: